linka-cloud/d2vm/docs/content/reference/d2vm_run_qemu.md

 ```
       --accel string            Choose acceleration mode.
 Use 'tcg' to disable it. (default "kvm:tcg")
       --arch string             Type of architecture to use, e.g. x86_64, aarch64, s390x (default "x86_64")
+      --bios string             Path to the optional bios binary
       --cpus uint               Number of CPUs (default 1)
       --detached                Set qemu container to run in the background
       --disk disk               Disk config, may be repeated. [file=]path[,size=1G][,format=qcow2] (default [])